William Lloyd Garrison and Frederick Douglass: Racism in the Abolitionist Movement?

 It isn't clear whether Garrison knew where his companion was going, but shortly afterwards, Douglass's The North Star appeared.
 Garrison felt betrayed and never fully trusted his former colleague again.
 However, in spite of the fact that the new paper threatened to take away The Liberator's always tenuous financial support, Garrison decided to take the high road and give the new paper his support in print.

 Was Garrison Racist?

-Talking about Garrison's racism has become popular with literary critics.
-Although these two men had a long and complicated relationship, two particular quotations by Douglass have shaped the way in which literary critics have viewed Garrison’s work.
-The first is Douglass’s comment in his Narrative of the Life and Times of Frederick Douglass (1845) that he was converted to abolitionism by reading the Liberator and that Garrison was an almost god-like mentor to him:
+Talking about Garrison's racism has become popular.
+Although these two men had a long and complicated relationship, two particular quotations by Douglass have shaped the way in which literary and historical critics have viewed Garrison’s work.
+The first is Douglass’s comment in his Narrative of the Life and Times of Frederick Douglass (1845) that he was converted to abolitionism by reading Garrison's paper:

 "The paper became my meat and my drink.
 My soul was set all on fire.
 Its sympathy for my brethren in bonds—its scathing denunciations of slaveholders—its faithful exposures of slavery—and its powerful attacks upon the upholders of the institution—sent a thrill of joy through my soul, such as I had never felt before!

 I had not long been a reader of the “Liberator,” before I got a pretty correct idea of the principles, measures, and spirit of the anti-slavery reform.
 I took right hold of the cause.
 I could do but little; but what I could, I did with a joyful heart, and never felt happier than when in an anti-slavery meeting" ( Life and Times 118).